Applying the Viterbi Algorithm to Planetary-Mass Black Hole Searches: Methodology

 The main input of the Viterbi algorithm is the Short-Time Fourier Transforms (SFTs) of the available data frames.
 More specifically, the SFT computation process works by dividing the time function $s[n]$ of the strain data into smaller chunks, typically using a rectangular window function $w[n]$, where $n$ is the label for a time series of discrete data points.
 With a finite-duration window from $0$ to $N_w -1$, the SFT is given by

-where $N_f$ is the number of discrete frequency channels and $k$ is the label for GW frequency bins.
+where $N_f = T_\mathrm{SFT} f_\mathrm{s}/2$, with $f_\mathrm{s}$ being the sampling frequency, is the number of discrete frequency channels and $k$ is the label for GW frequency bins.
 Here, the variable $m$ is a dummy time index, and $n$ pinpoints the location of the window along the time axis.

 In order to apply continuous wave search techniques, our main assumption is that, in each of the SFTs, the signal has to be contained in a single frequency bin.
 Therefore, in $i$-th SFTs, the waveform can be approximated as